Cloud computing is mainly regulated under privacy, administrative and cybercrime laws.

 In particular, the employer may take appropriate measures such as specifying the categories of website that are regarded as related/unrelated to work and configuring systems to prevent certain operations from being performed (eg, uploading files, or accessing blacklisted sites and/or downloading certain files or software).

-On the private use of company e-mail, the Guidelines suggest to adopt a specific policy in order to avoid that the employee and/or third parties expect certain types of communication to be kept confidential.
+On the private use of company email, the guidelines suggest adopting a specific policy in order to avoid that the employee and/or third parties expect certain types of communication to be kept confidential.

-Radio frequencies needed for RFID devices (Radio Frequency Identification) are subject to the regime of 'free use' under Article 105, paragraph 1, letter (o) of the Electronic Communications Code.
-This was established by the Ministerial Decree of 12.7.2007 of the Ministry of Communications, which stated that said radio frequencies may be freely used (having such RFID devices the technical characteristics set out in EU Decision 2006/804/EC) on a non-interference basis and without the right to protection.
+Radio frequencies needed for RFID devices are subject to the regime of "free use" under Article 105, paragraph 1, letter (o) of the Electronic Communications Code.
+This was established by the Ministerial Decree of 12 July 2007 of the Ministry of Communications, which stated that these radio frequencies may be freely used (such RFID devices having the technical characteristics set out in EU Decision 2006/804/EC) on a non-interference basis and without the right to protection.

-The provision of electronic communications networks and services is subject to a general authorisation from the Ministry of Economic Development – the 'Ministry' – (pursuant to Article 25 of the Electronic Communications Code).
-To this purpose, operators must submit certain information (concerning, eg, their legal representatives, their offices, the description of the type of network involved, the offered services, apparatus used and their location) by means of the so-called 'certified notification of starting activity', and can exercise the activity from the date of filing said notification.
+The provision of electronic communications networks and services is subject to a general authorisation from the Ministry of Economic Development (the Ministry), pursuant to Article 25 of the Electronic Communications Code.
+To this purpose, operators must submit certain information (concerning, for example, their legal representatives, their offices, the description of the type of network involved, the offered services, apparatus used and their location) by means of the so-called "certified notification of starting activity", and can exercise the activity from the date of filing said notification.